 After the media and Democratic voters of Iowa and New Hampshire sent Senator Elizabeth Warren out to get coffee for the cream of the Democratic Primary, the debate last night in Las Vegas proved that Warren the candidate came back with a glass of something stronger: feminist liquor.
 Just a whiff of it sent Billionaire… Read More Warren is Back.
 Cheers!

-Because no one will pay to build His WALL-- Not Mexico, not Congress, not even the Wall Street Journal or Faux News, not anyone-- The PRESIDENT will send soldiers with guns To make sure Mexico does not invade.
+Because no one will pay to build His WALL– Not Mexico, not Congress, not even the Wall Street Journal or Faux News, not anyone— The PRESIDENT will send soldiers with guns To make sure Mexico does not invade.
 Nat.
-Guard will guard the desert (without shade) As long as Trump proclaims that they will stand On… Read More The Human Wall”
+Guard will guard the desert (without shade) As long as Trump proclaims that they will stand On… Read More The Human Wall (a poem)

 Trump’s Spin Cycle “There is no Chaos, only great Energy!”
 Said the guy trapped in the washing machine.